Sulaiman-Gaskell/Physics-Simulations-Beta-Testing/README.md

     1) Head over to the releases page and download the latest test build
     2) Read the release notes
     3) Test the program based on the details provided
-    4) Report your findings by raising an issue in this repo.
+    4) Report your findings by raising an issue within this repo.